-Feliway is a synthetic pheromone which mimics the cat’s natural feel-good pheromones which are secreted by glands located on the cat’s forehead, cheeks, and lips.
+Feliway is a synthetic pheromone that mimics the cat’s natural feel-good pheromones which are secreted by glands located on the cat’s forehead, cheeks, and lips.
 These pheromones calm and reassure stressed cats.

 Try a ThunderShirt

-Originally designed for dogs, ThunderShirts are vests which apply gentle pressure to the cat’s torso that can help to calm down stressed and anxious cats.
+Originally designed for dogs, ThunderShirts are vests that apply gentle pressure to the cat’s torso that can help to calm down stressed and anxious cats.